On the hypothesis of a second Higgs boson near 0.5 TeV: Discussions

+We have obtained a BSM scalar boson with the mass near 0.5~TeV using two very different approaches --- the spectral sum rules and a NJL-like model.
+Both approaches contain a cutoff which was identified with the unitarity bound on the Higgs mass.

+The cancelation of quadratic divergence in vacuum energy might provide a further, very heuristic but interesting argument in favor of possible existence of extra Higgs-like boson near 0.5~TeV.
 As was proposed long ago by Pauli~\cite{pauli} the vacuum energy density in the Universe must be almost equal to zero.
 Later Zeldovich~\cite{zeld} imposed this condition to explain the observable vanishingly small value of the cosmological constant.